kube-reporting/metering-operator/Documentation/storagelocations.md

 ## Fields

-- `s3`: If this section is present, then the `StorageLocation` will be configured to store data into an AWS S3 bucket.
-  - `bucket`: The name of the S3 bucket to store the data in.
-  - `prefix`: The path within the bucket to store the data in.
-- `local`: If this section is present, then the `StorageLocation` will be configured to store data based on what the operator defines as "local".
-Currently local storage is defined to be HDFS, and redefining what "local" maps to is not exposed as a configuration option, but is planned in the future.
-See the examples below for how to specify it.
+- `hive`: If this section is present, then the `StorageLocation` will be configured to store data in Presto by creating the table using Hive server.
+  - 'tableProperties': Contains configuration options for creating tables using Hive.
+    - `location`: The filesystem URL for Presto and Hive to use.
+This can be an `hdfs://` or `s3a://` filesystem URL.
+    - `fileFormat`: The format used for storing files in the filesystem.
+See the [Hive Documentation on File Storage Format for a list of options and more details][hiveFileFormat].
+    - `serdeFormat`: The [SerDe][hiveSerde] class for Hive to use to serialize and deserialize rows when fileFormat is `TEXTFILE`.
+See the [Hive Documentation on Row Formats & SerDe for more details][hiveSerdeFormat].
+    - `serdeRowProperties`: Additional properties used to configure `serdeFormat`.
+See the [Hive Documentation on Row Formats & SerDe for more details][hiveSerdeFormat].
+    - `external`: If specified, configures the table as an external table with existing data.
+If specified `location` is required.
+When tables using this storage are dropped, the contents are not deleted.
+See the [Hive documentation on External tables for more information][hiveExternalTables].

 ## Example StorageLocation

 This first example is what the built-in local storage option looks like.
-As you can see, it takes no options, so you must specify it using an empty object `{}`.
+As you can see, it's configured to use HDFS and supplies no additional options.

 ```yaml
 apiVersion: chargeback.coreos.com/v1alpha1